For Your Retirement Investing, Use A Target-Date Fund

-Unless you’re that rare person who loves to monitor your investments, manually adjust your asset allocation, and avoids any emotionally triggered investment decisions that you’ll later regret, the right choice for your retirement savings is a target date fund.
+Unless you love to monitor your investments and manually adjust your asset allocation, and you avoid any emotionally triggered investment decisions that you’ll later regret, the right choice for you is a target date fund.

 A target date fund is a specific type of mutual fund designed for retirement assets in which all investors are roughly the same age.
 You select the target date based on your approximate future retirement date.

 As your retirement date nears, the fund auto-adjusts the asset allocation (i.e., the mix of stocks, bonds, and other assets) by shifting from more to less risk.
+This is known as the glide path.
 For example:

-- a fund with a 2060 retirement date should have nearly 100% of the assets invested in stocks
+- a fund with a 2060 retirement date should be nearly 100% invested in stocks

 - a fund with a 2020 retirement date may be 50% stocks and 50% bonds